 A battery-operated toothbrush takes AA or AAA batteries which must be changed when the old ones run low.
 The lower the power becomes, the less effective they are at cleaning teeth.

 Because these brushes are sold mainly with children in mind, they are usually designed with eye-catching colours and familiar characters.

 These are the cheapest type of powered toothbrush and rarely offer the same power as a rechargeable one.
 However, this can be good for getting kids used to feeling the vibrations in their mouth.
 Starting them off on a stronger rechargeable model may put them off the idea completely.

 The lower cost of a children's battery toothbrush might be a false economy if you choose a model that doesn't have replaceable brush heads.
 Replacing the entire unit every few months will end up costing a lot more in the long run, and also isn't great for the environment.

 If you're unsure how your child will react to an electric brush, a battery-powered one is a relatively small investment to test the idea out.
 Many parents, once satisfied that their child will use it properly, may then invest in a more expensive (and effective) rechargeable model.

 Some children's toothbrushes are powered by the same type of rechargeable battery that's used in electric toothbrushes for adults.
 The main difference is that the ones designed for children generally operate at a lower power and have more features to appeal to kids.

 Some rechargeable toothbrushes charge via a docking base, which also acts as a toothbrush holder.
 Others have a USB charger which plugs directly into the brush.
-The duration of a single charge varies wildly from around 1 week with an Oral-B toothbrush to six months or more with FOREO ISSA.
+The duration of a single charge varies wildly.
+Some brushes last around a week whereas others hold a charge for up to six months.

 Children's rechargeable toothbrushes tend to have more features than their battery-operated counterparts.
 This might be a more advanced timer or Bluetooth connectivity, for example.